pkardas/notes/books/nlp-book.md

 algorithms take as input some word and context and output the correct word sense.

 Lexical sample tasks - small pre-selected set of target words and an inventory of senses.
-All-words task (harder problem) - the system is given an entire texts and a lexicon with an inventory of senses for each entry and we have disambiguate every word in the text.
+All-words task (harder problem) - the system is given an entire texts and a lexicon with an inventory of senses for each entry, and we have disambiguate every word in the text.

 The best WSD algorithm is simple 1-nearest-neighbour algorithm using contextual word embeddings.